rdmpage/zoom-tree/README.md

 ## Notes

+### 2023-07-03

+- Need to think about tiling to handle lots of rows, would be motivation for zooming in powers of two so we completely cover the tiles.

+- [Implicit In-order Forests: Zooming a billion trace events at 60fps](https://thume.ca/2021/03/14/iforests/) - interesting article on zooming in on a large list of objects.
+Part of the data structure involves adding new items (e.g., list is a stream of data), but still relevant.

 ### 2022-11-08

 - Thinking about partitioning internal labels to display on right of tree.
 Requires solving [Maximum disjoint set](https://en.wikipedia.org/wiki/Maximum_disjoint_set) problem, which is straightforward in 1-dimensional case (i.e., lines). `intervals.php` has some simple code for this.
 So we then need to have a set of intervals (e.g., inorder number) for internal node labels and then find maximum disjoint set.
 Need to figure out a rule for creating a candidate list of labels/partitions.